agoswami/sdcnd/Term1-P1-Finding-Lanes/README.md

 There are three parts to the reflection:
  1. Description of the pipeline

     1. Project is completed in jupyter notebook.

-    1. Jupyter Notebook Steps:
+Following are the Jupyter Notebook Steps
         1. Importing required python packages,
         1. Reading a test image, Enhancing the python helper function,
         1. Testing on images provided as part of project,